Number System and Integers for Class 6

 Representation of Integers on a Number Line

 Integers are represented on a number line where zero is the central point.
-Moving to the right on the number line represents positive integers while moving to the left represents negative integers.
-A number line is a horizontal number line,
+Positive integers are located to the right of zero, indicating an increase in value, while negative integers are to the left, indicating a decrease.
+A number line is a horizontal number line with equally spaced markings for each integer.

 cmo-number-c6-8